apache/metron/metron-analytics/metron-profiler/README.md

 }
 ```

 The following Stellar REPL session shows how you might use this summary to calculate different metrics with the same underlying profile data.
-More information on accessing profile data can be found in the [Profiler Client](../metron-profiler-client).

 Retrieve the last 30 minutes of profile measurements for a specific host.
 ```